nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_BASICS.md

 ### Single Component

-Here's is a simple example of a React component.
+Here is a simple example of a React component.
 Please read through the following code snippets and ask questions prior to writing any code.

 > src/components/Kennel.js